Le-Space/qrcode-scanner-svelte/README.md

-# PWA QR Code Scanner
+# PWA QR Code Scanner with BC-UR support

-QR Code scanner in a Svelte Component
+QR Code scanner in a Svelte Component.
+It supports [BC-UR Encoding](https://github.com/ngraveio/bc-ur) which are also known as "animated" QR-Codes.

+BC-UR not to be confused with [BBQR - Better Bitcoin QR)(https://bbqr.org/), which isn't supported yet.
+Both standards are supported by major Bitcoin wallets such as Electrum, BlueWallet, Sparrow Wallet and numerous hardware wallets.

 ## Use